junxit/us-congress-bills-115/bill.md

 ## § 1.
 Deputy Sheriff Derek Geer Post Office Building

-- **(a)** *Designation* The facility of the United States Postal Service located at 241 N 4th Street in Grand Junction, Colorado, shall be known and designated as the “Deputy Sheriff Derek Geer Post Office Building.”
+- **(a)** *Designation* The facility of the United States Postal Service located at 241 N 4th Street in Grand Junction, Colorado, shall be known and designated as the “Deputy Sheriff Derek Geer Post Office Building”.
 - **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the facility referred to in subsection (a) shall be deemed to be a reference to the “Deputy Sheriff Derek Geer Post Office Building”.